-From a teeny Punjabi village aged 3, grew up on ’70s TV and Marvel comics in Slough.
-Dreamt of escaping by joining the circus.
+From a teeny Punjabi village aged 3, dreamt of escaping Slough by joining the circus.
 At 18 he managed the next best thing, joining a touring theatre company in London.
 For two decades Balbeer worked full-time as a performer, writer-in-residence and Storyteller.

 Finally, creating two children’s theatre companies – THE STORYTELLING MACHINE & THE THEATRE OF ORIGAMI – he performed every year for thousands of children aged 3-17, joyously honing his craft of Storytelling.

-With stories set in the UK, Scotland, France, Poland, India and China, even far away planets and dimensions, from micro-budget, social-justice dramas to large scale animations, the most ambitious of which is in preproduction with www.redgodstudios.com.
+He has stories set in the UK, France, Poland, India and China, even far away planets and dimensions, from micro-budget, social-justice dramas to large scale animations, the most ambitious of which is in preproduction with www.redgodstudios.com.

 Accepting finally he’ll never be a trapeze artiste, he is still happiest when clowning, and dreams of joining the ranks of the greatest tellers of fantastical tales.